jetbrains-academy/javascript-course/Data Structures/Map/task.md

 console.log(squares.get("Four"));  // "Sixteen"
 ```

-For more information about Map, read [this doc](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map).
+For more information about `Map`, read [this doc](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map).

 ### Task
 You are given the map `fruitWeights`.